Ever Wondered Why Your Feet Smell?

 First steps

-• Check the shoes do not leave pigment or irritate the skin i.e cause inflammation with a border. some shoe pigments and chemicals can cause allergies as in dermatitis.
+- Check that the shoes do not leave pigment or irritate the skin, i.e., cause inflammation with a border.
+Some shoe pigments and chemicals can cause allergies, such as dermatitis.

-• Lightly dust with an anti fungal powder allows prevention and offers early management if the condition has a fungal cause.
+- Light dust with an anti-fungal powder allows prevention and offers early management if the condition has a fungal cause.
 Wash the powder off regularly

-• Anti-odour insoles may be helpful which include cedar or activated charcoal.
+- Anti-odour insoles, which include cedar or activated charcoal, may be helpful.
 Available from pharmacy & internet outlets

 Contrast Baths: Contrast baths involve a rapid change from warm to cold to help open up and close the tiny capillaries (blood vessels) in the foot.
 Warmth causes these small arteries to open, which cold causes them to close.
 This rapid opening and closing of blood vessels near the site of your injury creates a pumping action that’s thought to help decrease swelling and inflammation around injuries.
 Decreasing the swelling and inflammation helps alleviate pain and improve mobility.